 Innovative companies such as Pinterest and Facebook are leaning into variety by adding more whimsical features within their offices.
 The theory is that creativity is boosted by including spaces dedicated to breaktime activities.
-For example, “the inventors of graphene [a 1-mm-thick material discovered in the U.K. that could transform electronics, energy, health and construction] came across it in their play time,” said Professor Stephen Heppell, flexible work and learning space expert, to the World Economic Forum last year.
+For example, “the inventors of graphene [a 1-mm-thick material discovered in the UK that could transform electronics, energy, health, and construction] came across it in their play time,” said professor Stephen Heppell, flexible work and learning space expert, at the World Economic Forum last year.

 So, now that you understand the role science plays in determining how people think, let’s discover the other factor influencing workplace design—the way in which we feel.